Blurpledance/social-gaze/README.md

 - 67% of the stimuli in the majority no eye contact block do not make eye contact (NC).

 Additionally, these blocks are randomly assigned to be either active or passive.

 - Passive blocks require participants to passively view the stimuli.
 - Active blocks ask participants to indicate with the arrow keys, which direction the stimuli turned from.

-Digital input numbers are assigned to each stimuli so that acqKnowledge is able to acurately track on the onset and offset of each stimuli to the participant's physio acitivty.
+Digital input numbers are assigned to each stimuli so that acqKnowledge is able to accurately track on the onset and offset of each stimuli to the participant's physio activity.

-Either a 0 or 1 is assigned to each of the previously desicribe stimuli features (sex, race, eye contact, direction, speed), as well as which block they are in (passive or active)
+Either a 0 or 1 is assigned to each of the previously describe stimuli features (sex, race, eye contact, direction, speed), as well as which block they are in (passive or active)

 - Sex: 0=male 1=female
 - Race: 0=white, 1=black